How To Make A Wig Bob Wig Look Natural

 Step 4: Applying the Adhesive

-One of the best ways to install a bob wig so it looks as natural as possible is to use an adhesive to hold the wig in place.
-Begin by applying a very thin layer of the adhesive on your whole hairline; from one ear to the back of your head and then to the other ear.
+One of the best ways to make a bob wig look as natural as possible is to use an adhesive to hold the wig in place.
+First, apply a very thin layer of glue to your entire hairline; from one ear to the back of your head and then to the other ear.

 If you choose to use adhesive tape, it is a good idea to use double-sided tape.
 Begin by cutting the tape into a length that will cover your hairline.
 Attach the tape to one side of your hairline and press firmly.